radish-es/casebook-property/content/concepts/netukulimk.md

   - treaty
   - ecosystems
 links:
+  - url: content/secondary/locke.md
+    explanation: Compare the description here of Netukulimk with Locke's idea of first possession as the basis for property.
   - url: content/cases/syliboy.md
     explanation: In what ways is the description of Mi'kmaw law here at odds with the court's assumptions and appoarch in the Syliboy case?
+  - url: content/concepts/liberalism.md
+    explanation: To what extent might Netukulimk and Western liberalism be seen as representing different legal "grammers"?
 published: true
 ---